andreashlarsen/Shape2SAS/README.md

 [Back to Table of contents](#table-of-contents)

 ## GUI
-you can run Shape2SAS as a webapp or through SasView, see [sastools.org/shape2sas](https://sastools.org/Shape2SAS/Shape2SAS.html) (newest features may not be available in the GUI).
+you can run Shape2SAS as a webapp or through SasView, see [sastools.org/shape2sas](https://sastools.org/Shape2SAS/Shape2SAS.html) (newest features may not be available in these versions).

 [Back to Table of contents](#table-of-contents)